KILTprotocol/spec-ext-credential-api/readme.md

     /** optional ID of the DelegationNode of the attester to be used in the attestation */ delegationId?: string

-    /** optional array of credentials of the attester to include into the attestation
+    /** optional array of credentials of the attester to include in the attestation
      *  @link https://kiltprotocol.github.io/sdk-js/modules/iattestedclaim.html */
     legitimations: IAttestedClaim[]